se-sic/VaRA-Tool-Suite/docs/source/research_tool_docs/vara/setup.rst

 Linux
 .....
-To create your own setup or integrate VaRA into LLVM follow these instructions.
+To create your own setup or integrate VaRA into LLVM, follow these instructions.
 First, clone our modified version of `llvm's monorepo <https://github.com/se-passau/vara-llvm-project>`_ or patch our modifications into your version of llvm-project.

 .. code-block:: bash